amoLink/bluetooth_print_plus/README.md

 ## Introduction

-Bluetooth Print Plus is a Bluetooth plugin used to print thermal printers in [Flutter](https://flutter.dev), a new mobile SDK to help developers build bluetooth thermal printer apps for both iOS and Android.(for example, Gprinter pt-280、pt-380、gp-1324、gp-2120 eg.)
+Bluetooth Print Plus is a Bluetooth plugin used to print thermal printers in [Flutter](https://flutter.dev), a new mobile SDK to help developers build bluetooth thermal printer apps for both iOS and Android.(for example, Gprinter pt-280、pt-380、gp-1324、gp-2120 eg.),

+now support **tspl、cpcl、esc image print**，
+**If this plugin is helpful to you, please give it a like，Thanks.**

-### verison
+## verison

-1.x.x -> blue and tsc command
+1.x.x -> blue and tsc command, esc print image command 1.5.x -> support cpcl command
+2.x.x -> improve esc command
+3.x.x -> support zpl command

 ## Features